PalisadoesFoundation/pattoo-agent-linux/tests/README.rst

 Duplicate Error Logging Codes
 -----------------------------

-``pattoo-agent-os`` tries to make it easy for developers and users to see where there are issues in the code, operating conditions or configuration by generously logging events.
+``pattoo-agent-linux`` tries to make it easy for developers and users to see where there are issues in the code, operating conditions or configuration by generously logging events.

 The codes should be unique to make it easier to find the source of an issue.